Trust Services and Your Will

 Make It a Priority Today

-In Testimonies Vol.3, p.117, we read the following counsel to Christians who want to settle their affairs during their life and before death deprives them of the opportunity to have a say in what will happen to their estate,
+In the book Testimonies Vol.3, written by Ellen White one of the co-founders of our Church, we read the following counsel to Christians who want to settle their affairs during their life and before death deprives them of the opportunity to have a say in what will happen to their estate:

 To avail of this service, please, contact Mart de Groot, the Trust Services Sponsor of the Irish Mission